Jake-Diamond-9/ALPSS/README.md

 10. In the **_Search Packages_** bar type "watchdog".
 Select the box next to the package with the name **_watchdog_** and click the green **_Apply_** button in the bottom right.
 In the new package install window click the green **_Apply_** button.

 ### Downloading ALPSS Code
-The ALPSS program files can be downloaded from the main page on the repository.
+The ALPSS program files can be downloaded from the main page of the repository.
 Go to the green **_Code_** dropdown menu and select **_Download ZIP_** to download all files in the main branch of the repository.
 Then move the files to your desired directory.

 ## Running ALPSS